Cohousing is a relatively new way of conscious living that has become established in many countries around the world.

-This can happen anywhere, in your street or starting a new community using empty homes or building new.
-Legal forms and functioning of cohousing groups are very diverse because each group “tailor them”.
+This can happen anywhere, in your street or starting a new community using empty homes or building new ones.
+Legal forms and functioning of cohousing groups are very diverse because each group tailors them on its own.

 The size and scale of cohousing are appropriate to support community dynamics for easy informal communal contact; this is usually between 5-40 households.

 The community is governed in a non-hierarchical way, often using consensus decision making.